robyconlay/nvim/README.md

 - clone repository sparsely: `git clone --filter=blob:none --sparse https://github.com/ryanoasis/nerd-fonts.git`
 - download a font from the website https://www.nerdfonts.com/font-downloads
-- put font in `patched-fonts` folder of cloned repo
+- put font in `patched-fonts` folder of cloned repo and unzip it
 - run powershell as administrator => .\install.ps1 <fontname>

 If powershell returns `error cannot be loaded because running scripts is disabled on this system.`, open powershell as Administrator and run this command `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned`